pchinjr/fcc-serverless-api/readme.md

 @http      # declaration of HTTP routes, each route has it's own function handler organized by folder get /      # the function handler is found in /src/http/get-index/index.js
 ```
+Each function is self contained in it's own function folder according to route and HTTP method.
+One failing function won't take down the entire app, just the code behind that route.

-To start serving HTML and static assets like a style sheet, we can put them into the public folder, and refactor our `get-index` handler to proxy requests to the root at `/` with contents of the public folder.
+To start serving HTML and static assets, we can put them into the `/public` folder, and refactor our `get-index` handler to proxy requests to the root with contents of the public folder.
 We're also going to use a helper function from `@architect/functions` which makes working with HTTP and Lambda functions more Express-like.
 The `arc.http.proxy` function accepts a config object but we have no config to set in this example.
 This proxy will serve files in `/public` when the root index is requested.
 Otherwise, it would ignore `public/index.html` and just return the output of the `get-index` function.

+So now we can modify our original `get-index` function to only the following:
 ```js
 // src/http/get-index/index.js
 let arc = require('@architect/functions')